bilgearikk/website/website/versioned_docs/version-acs_cc/project/2025/alin_ion.savu/index.md

     During the second week, I assembled the hardware on a breadboard.
 This included connecting the Raspberry Pi Pico 2W to the servo motor, weight sensor, ultrasonic distance sensor, LEDs, buzzer, and pushbutton.
 I also verified the electrical connections and ensured proper power distribution.

 *   **Week 19 - 25 May**
+    I implemented the core firmware using the Embassy async runtime in Rust.
+This included integration of all sensors (HX711, HC-SR04, DS3231), servo control, overfeed protection, buzzer and LED alerts, manual pause via button, and timestamped logging.

 ## HARDWARE